The following types of assistance are available for undergraduate part-time students.

 Taxpayers may be eligible to claim a nonrefundable American Opportunity credit against their federal income taxes.
 The American Opportunity credit may be claimed for the qualified tuition and related expenses of each student in the taxpayer's family who is enrolled at least half time in a program leading to a degree.
 The maximum credit a taxpayer may claim is $2,500 for each student in the family who meets enrollment criteria for families earning up to $180,000.

-For information regarding additional payments options, such as UT's Employee Reimbursement Plan, Florida Prepaid and instructions on making payments, please visit the Bursars Office Payment Options Page.
+For information regarding additional payments options, such as UT's Employee Reimbursement Plan, Florida Prepaid and instructions on making payments, please visit Bursars Office Payment Options.